 Welcome to day two of #BrunchWeek!
 I decided to whip up a batch of buttermilk scones today using Eggland’s Best eggs and they turned out so good that I actually went back a few days later and made them again!
-Scones are one of my favorite foods, I love having them for breakfast with a cup of coffee or tea.
+Scones are one of my favorite foods, I love having them for breakfast with a cup of coffee or tea and a bit of this homemade strawberry jam.
 This buttermilk scones recipe is a great basic recipe that you can really customize with so many different additions but I kept it basic for this batch and just focused on the great buttermilk flavor.

 Make sure to check out my other #BrunchWeek recipes!
 So far my snickerdoodle pancake recipe is out but there is still three more recipes coming this week and they are all amazing!

 Tips and tricks on how to make scones